AMBarbosa/ecotrends/README.md

 ```

 You can see there are several occurrence points with spatial uncertainty
-larger than the pixel size, so it might be a good idea to aggregate the
+larger than the pixel size, so it might be a good idea to coarsen the
-variable layers:
+spatial resolution of the variable layers:

 ``` r
 vars_agg <- terra::aggregate(vars, fact = 2)